drewolbrich/ScrollingContentViewController/README.md

 pod 'ScrollingContentViewController'
 ```

-To install ScrollingContentViewController using Carthage, add this line to your Cartfile:
+To install using Carthage, add this to your Cartfile:

 ```
 github "drewolbrich/ScrollingContentViewController"